MichaHere/Home-Page/README.md

 ## My Custom Firefox Home Page

 This is my custom Firefox *home/new tab* page.
-It is made to look like the extension **Tabliss**.
+It is made to look like the extension [Tabliss](https://tabliss.io/).
 It uses Unsplash to find random images to set as a background.